UFO sightings in Albania: 6 March 2007

-On the evening of Tuesday, March 6, 2007, Coast Guard officer Admir Jemishaj was on duty with his commander.
-At around 7:15 PM on that day, they reported seeing an unmoving object in space.
-The object was visible to the naked eye, and they later saw it even more clearly with binoculars.
+On the evening of 6 March 2007, Coast Guard officer Admir Jemishaj was on duty with his commander.
+At around 7:15 pm, they reported seeing an unmoving object in the sky.
+The object was visible to the naked eye, and they later saw it even more clearly through binoculars.
 The object suddenly appeared over the coastal area of Seman in Fier and remained motionless in space for 20 minutes.
-The officers reported that it had a dazzling shine, changed colors, and had a disc-like shape, which they saw both with the naked eye and binoculars.
+The officers reported that it had a dazzling shine, changed colors, and had a disc-like shape, which they saw both with the naked eye and through binoculars:

 "We were on duty when we saw a completely unique object.
 It stayed on the horizon with the sea at one mile high.
 Its colors changed from green to blue and red.
 For a few minutes, it was only red or blue.
-It was something scary, but at the same time beautiful," said Coast Guard officer Jemishaj to the media.
+It was something scary, but at the same time beautiful."